alisa-yar/Source-Code-Viewer/README.md

 This website gets a url and returns the HTML (source code) of the website.

 https://source-code-django.vercel.app

+The issues were fixed (somehow).
+The 403 error was fixed by not using the 'urllib' library and using the 'requests' library instead for the web scraping (or at least that's what I think), and it seems to work even when my cookies are disabled.

-(I still haven't fixed: the 403 error for some websites and that it don't work without cookies😅)
+~(I still haven't fixed: the 403 error for some websites and that it don't work without cookies😅)~

 ~This code doesn't work on vercel (yet) so I copy-pasted my code to their Django template so it would deploy.
 I need to rewrite this code but for now its running here:  https://django-source-code.vercel.app/~